John Buck (Onondaga politician)

 Buck in an 1897 article in the New-York Tribune.

 John Buck (c.
 1818 – 1893), titled Skanawati among other variants, (Note: Variant transliterations include Sha-na-wa-de and Shanawati.
 A contemporary source translated Ska-na-wa-ti as meaning "beyond the swamp" and said that the name had been in his family for several generations.) was a leader of the Onondaga who lived near Ontario's Grand River.
-He was the official keeper of the wampum records of the Iroquois, sometimes described as a firekeeper.
+He was the official keeper of the wampum records of the Haudenosaunee, sometimes described as a firekeeper.
 He took on the role of wampum keeper in 1843.
 Buck was described in a contemporary account as "a capable ruler and an able and trustworthy negotiator".
 Kenyon and Kenyon identify him as a "follower of Handsome Lake".

 Background

 Buck (third from left), with other leaders of the Six Nations, 1871.

 John Buck was born c.
 1818.
 He was described in an obituary as being descended from "ancient Iroquois nobility" and was of Tutelo descent.